stereotype441/language/working/enhanced-constructors/feature-specification.md

   constructor named `NAME` in the superclass, or the invocation of an instance method or getter named `NAME` in the superclass or one of its ancestors.

-These forms are all disambiguated as follows:
+These forms are disambiguated as follows:

 - If the expression is the top level expression in an expression statement, and the `constructed` boolean maintained by flow analysis is `false` at the point